AadarshCanCode/Combinatorial-Reasoning/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to CRLLM! 🚀
+Thank you for contributing to Us! 🚀